What is Deburring?

 For hand deburring, a variety of tools are used, some of which are handheld, and others which are mechanical.
 Tools like a buffing jack and non-woven wheel can be used in conjunction with small hand-held tools to get into difficult crevices, achieving a precise result that machines alone couldn’t produce.

-Batch deburring, also known as “mass finishing” begins with tumbling, a process which achieves overall smoothness.
+Batch deburring, also known as “mass finishing” begins with tumbling, a process that achieves overall smoothness.
 Depending on the size of the part or the number of parts to be tumbled, different types of tumblers are used.
 Tumbler types include vibratory – which used vibration to tumble the parts, high energy, and centrifugal.
 If tumbling isn’t an option, parts can also be deburred with processes like basket blasting (sometimes called tumble blasting) where parts are held in a mesh basket while being “blasted” with abrasive material, or ultrasonic deburring, which blasts away burrs with ultrasonic energy.

 If you have additional questions about the deburring process, or which type of deburring will be best for your part, or product component, contact us today!